Kron4ek/Wine-Builds/README.md

 * **TkG** is Wine with Staging patchset and with many additional useful patches.
 Full list of patches is in wine-tkg-config.txt inside the build directory.
 Compiled from [this sources](https://github.com/Kron4ek/wine-tkg).
 Main Wine-TkG repo is [here](https://github.com/Frogging-Family/wine-tkg-git).

 * **Wayland** is Wine with patches from the [wine-wayland project](https://github.com/varmd/wine-wayland).
 These builds work only on Wayland (they don't work on Xorg at all) and support only Vulkan, OpenGL is not supported.
 So you can only run Vulkan games (by using DXVK as well).
 Before using, read all the caveats and notes on the wine-wayland project page.
+There are also builds with [Collabora's wayland driver](https://gitlab.collabora.com/alf/wine/-/commits/wayland) that supports OpenGL, but doesn't support Vulkan.

 ---